cerisara/slowLLM/README.md

 ## What is this soft about?

-Using Large Language Models (starting with Bloom-176b) slowly, on commodity GPU-free desktops.
+Using Large Language Models (starting with Bloom-176b) slowly, but locally, on commodity GPU-free personal computer.

 ## Requirements